 Unemployment: 30% (2004 est.)

 Colonel Moammar Gadhafi ruled Libya from 1969 to 2011.
-In the 1970s and 1980s he was known for supporting the Palestinian terrorist groups.
-In the late 1990s Gadhafi made steps toward rapprochement with the West.
+In the 1970s and 1980s, he was known for supporting Palestinian terrorist groups.
+In the late 1990s, Gadhafi made steps toward rapprochement with the West.

 1940-1943 - During World War II, Axis and Allied forces battle in Libya.
-After the Axis troops are defeated, Italy withdraws from the country and Libya falls under French and British control postwar.
+After the Axis troops are defeated, Italy withdraws, and Libya falls under French and British control.